StanfordBioinformatics/mvp_aaa_codelabs/BigQuery-Setup.md

 See [here](https://cloud.google.com/storage/docs/gsutil) for more information on gsutil.

 ## Sequence level filtering and gvcf conversion
 Our variant data for this project is in gVCF format with every genomic position listed.
-We want to compress all sequenctial reference calls into reference matching blocks in order to save time and compute cost when querying the data later.
+We want to compress all sequenctial reference calls into reference matching blocks in order to save time and compute cost when querying the data in BigQuery later.
 To do this we use a [MapReduce script](https://github.com/StanfordBioinformatics/googva/blob/master/gvcf-mapper.py) running on Hadoop streaming.
-Since we will be running over every position in every genome we might as well do some filtering and get some statistics about our data.
-This script also flags low quality reference calls and variants, as well as counts the number of SNPs, INDELs, and reference calls encountered and how many were flagged.
+This script also flags low quality reference calls and variants.
 Flagged reference calls and variants are assigned a genotype of -1/-1 and sequential low quality calls are grouped in to low quality blocks.

 Variants are requried to have `PASS` in the FILTER column.
 Variants with any other descriptors are flagged.